kenatiod/MUT/Understanding Machine Understanding.md

 ## Alice, Bob and Claude get to work

+**I hear and I forget.
+I see and I remember.
+I do and I understand. ~ Xunzi** (paraphrased, often misattributed to Confucius)

 Alice: _excitedly_ Wow, after reviewing all this background on the history of AI, theories of intelligence, and the crucial distinction between knowledge and understanding, I'm more convinced than ever that we're on the right track with developing the MUTT for Claude.
 Just think of the breakthroughs we could achieve!

 { Insert portrait of woman in lab coat, standing in front of a white board full of technical diagrams, broadly gesturing with her hands as she speaks }